 Wembley Golf Course

 Wembley Golf Course proclaims to be Australia’s best public golf course, and to be fair it’s pretty hard to argue.
-36 holes, a huge two-story automated driving range with spectacular city views, an epic mini golf course (perfect for date night) and a stellar 19th hole AKA the bar, it’s got something for every level of golfer.
+36 holes, a huge two-story automated driving range with spectacular city views, an epic mini golf course (perfect for date night) and a stellar 19th hole AKA bar and restaurant, it’s got something for every level of golfer.
 It’s also only a pitching wedge from the city centre, so you’ve really got no excuse.

 Photo via @martinfieldphotography